 Publishing Talk is not aimed at children.
 To the best of my knowledge, the youngest people who engage with the site or sign up to mailing lists are higher-education students on Publishing or Creative Writing courses.

 I have done everything I can to prevent this, by strongly password protecting my computers, MailChimp, Dropbox, Basecamp, Eventbrite and other accounts.
 I also use two-factor authentication where available, for example for MailChimp and Dropbox.
 If any of those organisations were compromised I would take steps to follow their advice immediately.

-The only personal data that is held on the Publishing Talk website itself is that of Contributors (usernames, passwords, names, email addresses, biographies) and commenters (names, email addresses, comments).
+The only personal data that is held on the Publishing Talk website itself is that of Contributors (usernames, passwords, names, email addresses, biographies), Members (names, email addresses, payment level and dates of membership), Commenters (names, email addresses, comments).
 Email addresses are never visible to website visitors, and are only used in the ‘back end’ for administrative purposes.
-In the event of a data breach, I would alert Contributors and reset passwords.
+In the event of a data breach, I would alert Contributors and Members.

 The website is built on WordPress, a robust platform that has strong password protected logins and uses reCAPTCHA to deter automated software and bots.
 I keep WordPress updated to the latest version.
 Any hacking or other compromise to the site would also be immediately noticed by my hosting provider, who would alert me and advise me on steps to take.

 As of September 2020 and the move from the .eu to .org domain, Publishing Talk has a website security certificate (SSL) and the website prefix https:// rathr than http://.

 10. Data Protection by Design and Data Protection Impact Assessments